-What is grace?
-Specifically, what is God's Grace?
+What is mercy?
+What is grace, and more specifically, what is God's Grace?

 Grace is much different than Justice and Mercy:

-(A simple skit may help explain God's Grace better than anything else.
-Click here.)
+(A simple Grace Skit may help explain God's Grace better than anything else.
 But simply put, GRACE can be defined as unearned favor.
 Specifically, God's grace is something God does for the benefit of His people just because He loves them, not because of something they have done to earn it.
 Grace is a gift and can never be earned.
 It's always totally free. ("Cheap Grace" is a counterfeit of God's amazing free grace.
-"Cheap Grace" claims to accept the benefits of God's Grace without changing the way we behave.
+"Cheap Grace" claims the benefits of God's Grace without changing the way we behave.
 "Cheap Grace" requires no repentance and so there is no need to live like God asks us to live.
 This is NOT God's Grace.)

 God's justice, mercy and grace can be compared to the pardon that a governor of a state can give to a guilty prisoner who is facing execution (the punishment of death) for something that he or she actually did.
 JUSTICE will be served and they will be killed unless the governor has MERCY and pardons (forgives) the prisoner.
 But if the governor goes on and gives that prisoner not only a pardon, but also total freedom, a huge mansion to live in, and unlimited resources then he has given that guilty prisoner both MERCY & GRACE.

-JUSTICE - If we only received justice from God we all would be dead because all of us have sinned Romans 3:23, and the "wages of sin is death" Romans 6:23, yet we have been given a “stay of execution” for now.
+JUSTICE - If we only received justice from God we all would be dead because all of us have sinned Romans 3:23, and the "wages of sin is death" Romans 6:23.
+But because Jesus died FOR us, we have been given a “stay of execution” to allow us to either accept or reject Jesus death as our substitute.

 MERCY - During this "stay of execution" God offers us a pardon.
 He wants to forgive us and set us free from the results of sin, and He has the legal right to do this because His Son and our Creator, Jesus, willingly came and died so that we would not have to die.
 Jesus died for us so that we could live, but His death can only be our salvation if we accept it.
 Just like the prisoner above, we can turn it down or we can accept this pardon that God offers; it is our choice.
 John 3:16.

-GRACE - If we accept the pardon that God offers us, not only will we not die, He then gives us a life that will never end.
-He continues by giving us an awesome room in His own home to live in, unlimited resources, and total freedom.
+GRACE - If we accept the pardon that God offers us, not only will we not die, but He then sets us free and gives us a life that will never end.
+He continues by giving us an awesome room in His own home, unlimited resources, and total freedom.
+And on top of all of that He adopts us and gives us His name!
 That is God's AMAZING GRACE!

 God's Grace is "the power of God to do for us what we cannot do for ourselves".
 And the fact is, we cannot do anything for ourselves.
 Jesus says, "...without me ye can do nothing."
 John 15:5